gtolle/ga-rails/README.md

 Make your command prompt prettier.

+Terminal > Preferences > Settings > Text and Window

-Set your background to black and your foreground to white.
+Set your terminal background to black, your foreground to light gray, and your bold to white.

+Then, in terminal:

 	$ subl ~/.bash_profile